 The first and most important rule of the Wahls Protocol is to remove gluten and all dairy foods from the diet.
 This is because the proteins in gluten and dairy closely resemble the proteins in myelin.
 She believed this is the trigger for the Autoimmune System attacking the myelin sheath in Multiple Sclerosis.
 In a modern Western Society this is a huge lifestyle change and requires careful planning and determination to achieve.

 For us to compensate for the lack of carbohydrates and protein, additional nutrition must be found from fruit and vegetable, organic meat and fish.
 I have long considered fish as brain food and The Wahls Protocol goes a long way to confirm this belief.

 The Wahls Protocol provides suggested menu plans but doesn’t provide to much help in sourcing the necessary ingredients.
 Many of the foodstuffs are completely alien to me, but it is possible to find suitable alternatives.

 A Daily Diary

 Dr Terry Wahls strongly recommends you keep a daily diary of both your diet and your progress with improvement with your illness.
-This book and this diet were devised with MS in mind but is equally relevant to many other chronic conditions.
+You will find this book and this diet were devised with MS in mind but is equally relevant to many other chronic conditions.

-The book is well written although some of it may seem a little daunting.
-I have a reasonable understanding of biology although I am not formally educated in the subject, and some sections of the book required several readings to fully understand.
+Personally, I thought the book was well written although some of it may seem a little daunting.
+I have a reasonable understanding of biology although I am not formally educated in the subject.
+Some sections of the book required several readings to fully understand.

-As I mentioned earlier in this review, I also have Progressive MS and I couldn’t wait to get started on The Wahls Protocol.
+As I mentioned earlier, I also have Progressive MS and I couldn’t wait to get started on The Wahls Protocol.
 Anyone with a chronic disorder could benefit from this eating plan, so I would heartily recommend it.